Disability Reference Group

 Ms Sharon Ding

-Ms Ding has experience with promoting the inclusion of people with disability through her membership of several organisations including the disability consultative network and the disability education reference group and the ACT disability working group of the parents and citizens council.
+Ms Ding has experience with promoting the inclusion of people with disability through her membership of several organisations including the Disability and Wellness Network, the Disability Education Reference Group, the Marymead Autism Advisory Group and the ACT Disability Working Group of the Parents and Citizens Council.
+She also brings lived experience as a person with disability and carer experience as a parent of a young child with disability.

 Mr Wayne Herbert